Buy a subscription now and get a free TAPP2Go Bottle!

 Overall winner – Brita Jug vs EcoPro by TAPP Water?

-TAPP was the clear winner on 5 of the measures, equal on one and Brita won on the initial setup.
+EcoPro by TAPP Water is the clear winner in 5 out of 7 measures, equal in one and Brita wins on the initial setup.

 The overall winner is EcoPro